Renfro Library offers a variety of research instruction options including:

 Freshman Instruction Program

-- SLO 1: Students will understand the range of types of information resources available, which tools to use to search for each type of resource and how to locate/obtain the items.
+- 1. Understanding of types of information resources available, which tools to use to search for each type of resource and how to locate/obtain the items.

-- SLO 1: Students will understand how to use scholarly encyclopedias and other reference sources to inform the development of their research focus/question/thesis.
+- 2. Use of scholarly encyclopedias and other background sources to inform the development of a research focus/question/thesis.

-- SLO 2: Students will be able to conduct basic topical searches in the library catalog and a general periodical literature database.
+- 3. Ability to conduct basic topical searches in the library catalog and a general periodical literature database.

 Discipline and Course Specific Instruction